-The Royal Artillery doesn't have regimental colours like infantry units as its guns are accorded the same symbolic status.
+Unlike infantry units, the Royal Artillery doesn't have regimental colours.
+Instead, its guns are accorded a similar symbolic status.
 Losing the guns in action was equally dishonourable.

 In 1924, the RFA and RGA were merged back into one regiment, the Royal Artillery.
 This was divided into brigades, which were renamed regiments in 1938.
 There were 960 of these regiments during the Second World War (1939-45), with over one million men.

 Its size fell to 250,000 men in 1945.
-Since then the Royal Artillery have taken part in all of the British Army’s campaigns.
+Since then, the Royal Artillery has taken part in all of the British Army’s campaigns.

 Today's gunners use a variety of high-tech equipment, including self-propelled guns and precision rockets, as well as traditional artillery pieces.

 The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.

 Explore the history and collections of the Royal Artillery by visiting the Salisbury Plain Heritage Centre.Find out more